sei-ml/AKALL/README.md

 ```

 #### Convert Depth and IR data into grayscale Image
 Each pixel of DEPTH16 (and IR16) data is two bytes of little-endian unsigned depth data (b16g).
-We can use ImageMagick to convert the depth data into a grayscale .pgm image:
+We can use ImageMagick to convert the depth data into a grayscale .pgm or .bmp image:

 Install ImageMagick using apt:
 ```